Retrieving a Portion of a String

 Working with Special Characters

 When working with strings in any language, you will discover certain characters that are difficult to use.
 JavaScript enables you to work with these special case characters by using a backslash character (\) followed by the character or its code.
-Table 14.3 lists the JavaScript in line symbols.
+Table below lists the JavaScript in line symbols.

 Symbol